 But no matter how heartfelt their reaction has been, we can expect little improvement in the hostility towards policemen expressed by Black Lives Matter protesters and others’ fury about unarmed black men being shot by the police.
 What can make a great deal of difference is for moderates to straighten the misinformation that animates a good deal of the hostility.

 From the very beginning of the narrative that the police have been shooting innocent black men, the media has played up racism as the motive.
-Starting with Ferguson, a shooting that the Grand Jury took the unusual step of making their deliberations public, then followed by Obama’s Justice Department which independently went over the evidence.
+Starting with Ferguson, a shooting that the Grand Jury took the unusual step of making their deliberations public.
+This was followed by Obama’s Justice Department which independently went over the evidence.
 There was no question that the policeman involved was legitimately defending himself.
 There was gunpowder on Michael Brown’s hands from trying to grab the officer’s gun.
 He did not have his hands up.
 He was charging the officer.
 These facts were available to any reporter who did a minimum of research.
-Yet Ferguson is cited again and again and again by the media as an example of the police targeting innocent black men.
+(And I mean a minimum) Yet Ferguson is cited again and again and again by the media as an example of the police targeting innocent black men.

-I assume similar motivations exist for someone like Oprah or Mayor Dinkins of New York and I should add President Obama.
+I assume fear motivates someone like Oprah or former Mayor Dinkins of New York and I should add President Obama.
+They have a legitimate perspective.
+They fought hard to get to where they are and part of that fight has been to shut up.
 They don’t want to appear to be on white people’s side in these controversies.
-It is seen as a betrayal.
-It should be noted that when the Justice Department’s findings totally exonerated the white policeman in Ferguson, it released this information with a condemnation of the Ferguson Police Department for their racist policies.
+It could be seen as a betrayal.
+It isn’t just them.
+When the Justice Department’s findings totally exonerated the white policeman in Ferguson, it released this information together with a with a condemnation of the Ferguson Police Department for their racist policies.
+The media focused on that, not the innocence of the policeman

 “Officer Wilson, like anybody else who is charged with a crime, benefits from due process and reasonable-doubt standards… And if there is uncertainty about what happened, then we can’t just charge him anyway because what happened was a tragedy.”